cristianoag/trhmsx/README.md

 # Introduction

+>Unfortunately, there have been reports of unauthorized sales of this computer on platforms like Tindie, AliExpress and othe obscure chinese Marketplaces.
+We kindly ask you to support and reward the original creators of this project, who have generously shared their work with the retro community, rather than those engaging in unauthorized distribution.
+Thank you for respecting the creators' efforts and intentions.

 MSX computers hold a significant place in computing history, and their legacy continues to be celebrated through innovative approaches like FPGA synthesis.
 Field-Programmable Gate Arrays (FPGAs) provide a unique platform for recreating the MSX architecture, offering a flexible and efficient way to re-create the hardware.

 This synthesis enables enthusiasts to experience the charm of MSX systems without relying on original, often scarce, hardware components.
 FPGA-based MSX simulations can faithfully replicate the distinctive features of these iconic computers, including the Z80 processor, graphics capabilities, and sound architecture.